brendangadd/video-ocio-daaas-aaw/script.md

 something we care about, but it also benefits our customer.

-With less licence fees, and the option to recreate AAW in their own environment, our customers enjoy a lower cost and lower risk.
+With less licence fees, and the option to recreate AAW in their own environment, our users enjoy a lower cost and lower risk.
 And we ensure our freedom to deliver the features they care about most.

 By going open, we can give more for less.
-This is our competetive advantage.
+This is our competitive advantage.
 This is the Advanced Analytics Workspace.